Geestmerambacht energy and raw materials plant

 Want to know more?

-For more information about this project, please contact Ms. I. Rietveld, environmental manager of the Energy and Raw Materials Plant project, via ourcontact form or via the general telephone number of the water board: 072 - 582 8282.
+For more information about this project, please contact Ms. M. Kleijn, Environmental Manager for the Energy and Raw Materials Plant project, via ourcontact form or by calling the water board’s general phone number: 072 - 582 8282.

 Background